Atlanta ReBranding Consultant asks:

 What if we change the homepage "hero image" photo?

 At best, your site looks "better"… but that's not why anybody buys.
-And you really don't want to jump out of the frying pan into the fire…a bad rebrand that doesn't hit the mark confuses people, and is often worse than doing nothing.
+And if you want to stay out of the frying pan …a bad rebrand that doesn't hit the mark confuses people with two weak representations, and is often worse than doing nothing.

 "Its not that we need new ideas...